tymedina100/patch-files/ai-governance-readiness-report-storefront-gumroad-listing.md

 ## Price

-$19 launch price
+$149 launch price

 ## One-line tagline

-A practical AI governance readiness kit for SaaS and enterprise teams preparing for buyer diligence, vendor review, and 2026 compliance pressure.
+A practical AI governance readiness report and template set for SaaS and enterprise teams preparing for buyer diligence, vendor review, and 2026 compliance pressure.

 ## Listing description